Injured BIW rigger released from hospital

-BATH — Garrett Bailey, a BIW employee who was injured on the job last month, was discharged from Maine Medical Center on Friday, a hospital spokesperson confirmed.
+BATH — Garrett Bailey, a Bath Iron Works employee critically injured on the job last month, was discharged from Maine Medical Center Friday, a hospital spokesperson confirmed.

 “We’re overjoyed that he’s home and we wish him well on his road to recovery,” said Tim Suitter, Local S6 spokesman.